orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 1. Read the core claim at the top of this README.
 2. Check what A-DAP explicitly does not claim.
-3. Read `THREAT_MODEL.md`.
+3. Read THREAT_MODEL.md.
-4. Inspect `architecture/envelope-bottleneck.md`.
+4. Inspect architecture/envelope-bottleneck.md.
-5. Inspect `ADAP-EXP-003.md`.
+5. Inspect ADAP-EXP-003.md.
-6. Inspect `architecture/adoption-capture-risk.md`.
+6. Inspect architecture/adoption-capture-risk.md.
-7. Inspect `architecture/exercisable-verification-interface.md`.
+7. Inspect architecture/exercisable-verification-interface.md.
-8. Inspect `architecture/verifier-funding-capture.md`.
+8. Inspect architecture/verifier-funding-capture.md.
-9. Inspect `architecture/ip-priority-and-authorized-execution.md`.
+9. Inspect architecture/ip-priority-and-authorized-execution.md.
+10. Inspect architecture/automated-ndc-v2.md.
+11. Inspect architecture/non-self-attested-materiality.md.
-10. Run or review the reconstruction challenge in `challenge/gcd-001/`.
+12. Run or review the reconstruction challenge in challenge/gcd-001/.
-11. Run or review the verifier-funding challenge in `challenge/gcd-002-verifier-funding/`.
+13. Run or review the verifier-funding challenge in challenge/gcd-002-verifier-funding/.
-12. Run or review the internal-integrity-sensor challenge in `challenge/gcd-003-internal-integrity-sensor/`.
+14. Run or review the internal-integrity-sensor challenge in challenge/gcd-003-internal-integrity-sensor/.
-13. Try to identify where trust is still concentrated.
+15. Try to identify where trust is still concentrated.

 The best review is adversarial.